The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Visit themed cafes, like maid cafes, for a fun experience.
 Don’t miss Akihabara Radio Kaikan, a landmark building with numerous stores catering to otaku culture.
 End your day with a delicious dinner at one of the many ramen or sushi joints in the area.

-Or check out Steak Lodge or Torijin in Akihabara.
+For more food options, check out Steak Lodge or Torijin in Akihabara.

 Day two takes you to the culinary haven of Tsukiji Outer Market, where you can indulge in the freshest seafood and street food delights.
 You’ll find tranquillity in the historic Hamarikyu Gardens before diving into Ginza’s luxury shopping and artistic ambience.